 S T A F F

 Noelani del Rosario-Sabet is a recent graduate of UCLA with a degree in international development studies.
-She worked as a tutor for several years, and has extensive mentoring experience through programs like UCLA's Mental Health Initiative, Peer Mentoring, and a Junior Youth Empowerment Program she founded at the age of fifteen.
-Noe loves to spend her spare time expanding her knowledge in neuroscience, history, psychology and education.
+He worked as a tutor for several years, and has extensive mentoring experience through programs like UCLA's Mental Health Initiative, Peer Mentoring, and a Junior Youth Empowerment Program he founded at fifteen.
+At Alcove, Lonnie's led offerings in mythology, activism, sex-ed, psychology, and more.

 Christopher Hunter was an English professor at Caltech before taking a job as Director of STEM Leadership with the Ron Brown Scholar Program, a nonprofit dedicated to supporting talented and civic-minded African American high school and college students.
 Chris was born and raised in Los Angeles and educated at the LA Center for Enriched Studies, Harvard, and UPenn.